jymh/d4marl/docs/source/start/usage.rst

     #.
 Here we provide :bdg-info-line:`Examples` of how to use D4MARL .
     #.
 You can train offline MARL policy by runnning :bdg-info-line:`python run_**` .
     #.
 You can customize the configuration of the algorithm by running on the visible platform :bdg-info-line:`streamlit run visualize.py` .
     #.
-You can run a run to download and train policy by setting :bdg-info-line:`download_dataset` as True .
+You can run a run to download and train policy by adding the parameter :bdg-info-line:`download_dataset` .
     #.
 You can run an evaluation by simply clicking the :bdg-info-line:`compare methods` .
     #.
 You can choose the training curve color of each method by clicking the :bdg-info-line:`color` .